Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/weight-load-balancer/guide.en-gb.md

 ---
-title: 'Using weight on a Load Balancer member'
+title: 'Using the weight feature on a Load Balancer member'
 excerpt: 'Learn how to adjust the weight of a Load Balancer member'
-updated: 2025-09-19
+updated: 2025-09-23
 ---

 ## Objective

 This guide explains how to use the weight feature to temporarily remove a Load Balancer member from receiving traffic for maintenance purposes.

-## Using weight
+## Using the weight feature

 Octavia supports setting the weight of members from 0 to 256.

 > [!info]
+>
 > The weight of a member determines the portion of requests or connections it services compared to the other members of the pool.
 A higher weight means it will receive more traffic.
 > For example, a member with a weight of 10 receives five times as much traffic as a member with a weight of 2.